ILIAS-eLearning/ILIAS/src/Refinery/README.md

 Checkout the [examples](/src/Refinery/examples) to see how these library can be used.

+_Info: These examples are just for a show case.
+These examples are non-operable from the console, because of the missing initialization of ILIAS_

 #### Groups

 The different groups are used to validate and/or transform